 A total of six SP Plan policies require Ontario ministries to review previously issued provincial approvals, prescribed instruments (PIs), and have processes in place to review new applications for activities that could pose a significant threat to source water.
 The Ministries have completed the review of existing prescribed instruments (100%).
-In 2021, one (1) existing prescribed instrument (nutrient management strategy) underwent a detailed review an was found to be subject to significant drinking water threat policies.
-The nutrient management strategy was replaced in 2021.

-Ministries have instituted processes to ensure screening of new applications in areas affected by SP Plan policies and applying appropriate conditions.
+Ministries have instituted processes to ensure screening of new applications in areas affected by SP Plan policies and to apply appropriate conditions.
 These processes include: staff training; guidance documents; resource library; protocols; mapping tools; and standard operating policies.

-For 2021, the Ontario ministries have reported that the following number of applications within the North Bay-Mattawa SP Area were reviewed: one (1) pesticide permit where a significant threat was managed through conditions on the permit; one (1) application for a nutrient management strategy where a significant threat was managed through conditions.
+For 2022, the Ontario ministries have reported that the following number of applications within the North Bay-Mattawa SP Area : four (4) applications for a pesticide permit were reviewed resulting in two (2) of those applicants being issued a permit where a significant threat was managed through conditions on the permit; one (1) application for a wastewater/sewage works environmental compliance was reviewed and a permit was issued where a significant threat was managed through conditions on the permit; one (1) notice issued with a statement of conformity for the storage of ASM, outdoor confinement area or yard; one (1) application for a nutrient management strategy underwent a detailed review and was issued where a significant drinking water threat was managed through conditions on the strategy.